lovemearowlet/ssbs/README.md

 # ssbs (0.2)
-SP649's Simple Build Script - a small interpiter for a ssbs a small build script for any distro that is minimal as of now! loook below for a example called neofetch-7.1.0.ssbs:
+SP649's Simple Build Script - a small interpiter for a ssbs a small build script for any distro that is minimal as of now!
+I got upset on how complicated modern build scripts are like ebuilds and other arch pkgbuilds.
+Like why does it need to be complicated?
+They also look ugly in my opinion, so I made my own personal take on it.
+Look below for a example called neofetch-7.1.0.ssbs:
 ```
 <start>
 <pkgname>